-Nuisance Wildlife In Southwest Florida
+Nuisance Wildlife In South and Southwest Florida

 When an animal invades homes, destroys property, creates an annoyance, or becomes a danger, that animal falls into the category of "nuisance wildlife".
 There are more kinds of nuisance wildlife in Florida than just about any other state, and this creates a unique set of challenges for wildlife control professionals in the area.

-Nuisance wildlife includes both native and non-native species, as both can become a nuisance, health hazard or danger for residents, and their property or pets - some samples of the nuisance wildlife that can be found in Southwest Florida includes (but is not limited to) ...
+Nuisance wildlife includes both native and non-native species, as both can become a nuisance, health hazard or danger for residents, and their property or pets - some samples of the nuisance wildlife that can be found in South and Southwest Florida includes (but is not limited to) ...

 The nuisance caused by each of these animals can vary.
 For instance, you may not have thought of birds of prey as being a nuisance, but they can become problematic when they are protecting their nest, diving at humans who get too close (as far as within 150 feet).
 White tailed deer are not thought of as aggressive or dangerous, but they can invade and destroy gardens and crops.
 Iguanas dig burrows that degrade sea wall safety.
 Florida black bears can be a risk to humans and their pets, and destructive around property when searching for food.
-Alligators can also become dangerous when searching for food sources.
-And, panthers in the area may prey upon pets and domestic livestock.
+Alligators can become dangerous when searching for food sources.
+And, panthers in the area may prey upon pets and livestock.

 Some non-native, exotic animal populations have become a fast rising problem for Florida residents in recent years - following their release or escape into the wild after being imported from other areas.
 For example, the Burmese python preys on native wildlife, pets and other domestic animals.
 Even parakeets such as the monk parakeet have been causing damage to power lines as their populations have increased in certain areas.
 Iguanas, which are becoming more and more plentiful, damage plants and landscaping - and they bite too!